 - Diamox (for help with acclimatization)

 - Decadron (just in case you develop a severe altitude-related headache)

 - Phenergan or Zofran (just in case you develop altitude-related nausea)

 - Anti-malarial pills

 - Personal prescription medications

 You need a daypack on Kilimanjaro to carry anything you want access to while you’re hiking.
 This is where you will store your water and personal items, such as extra layers, sunscreen, medication and a camera.
 Your pack should have between a 25-40 liter capacity.
 A comfortable hip strap will reduce the strain on your back.
 A backpack with the compatibility to hold a hydration bladder (such as a CamelBak) is convenient as are side mesh pockets to allow you to access water bottles and other items easily.
 You’ll also want to make sure that your pack has a rain cover.

-Tusker Trail issues all climbers a waterproof duffle bag where you put all of your additional gear that you do not need access to while hiking.
+Tusker Trail issues all climbers a waterproof outer bag which contains your own duffel, which has the additional gear that you do not need access to while hiking.
 The Tusker porters will carry this up the mountain for you to access at camp.

 6. Hiking Poles